Hand Foot and Mouth Disease (HFM)

 feel worse from motion, and dislike being interfered with in any way.

-This remedy may be indicated if eruptions are large and become infected.
+Eruptions are large and become infected.
 The

 child is very sensitive to temperature changes and feels worse at night.